iFixit/core-primitives/README.md

 See the complete list of LESS variables [here](https://unpkg.com/@core-ds/primitives/core-primitives.less).

-## CSS custom properties
+## CSS Custom Properties (Variables)

-Core Primitives are available as [CSS custom properties](https://unpkg.com/@core-ds/primitives/core-primitives.css) in any (P)HTML file they are linked from.
-An example of how you can use Core Primitives in an (P)HTML or CSS file:
+Once Core Primitives become available on the `:root` (html) element, [CSS Custom Properties](https://unpkg.com/@core-ds/primitives/core-primitives.css) can be used in any (P)HTML file.
+Here's an example of how you can use Core Primitives in an (P)HTML or CSS file:

 ```css
 /* excerpt from core-primitives.css */